 \section{Introduction}

 In different disciplines of science and technology, the rational design of modern materials is the ultimate goal.
-Over the past one to two decades, tremendous effort has been made by the materials science community to compile the large dataset of materials with different properties from multiple sources\cite{andersen2021optimade,evans2024developments,evans2021optimade} so as to provide easy access of database repository to scientists and engineers to aid in novel materials discovery using artificial intelligence (AI) and machine learning (ML).
-In every domain such as material science, medical science, social science, advance technology, etc., there is a growing demand for new high performance, highly efficient and robust materials.
-Since last couple of decades, the Li-ion battery (LIB) is being used as a prominent renewable energy storage device and is reigning in all major electronic applications from tiny watch to large battery in EV sector and it captures most of the shares in the commercial market\cite{ren2023comprehensive}.
-But different environment friendly renewable energy sources (solar, wind, etc.) and their utilization augments the need for higher density and highly durable energy storage materials.
-High manufacturing cost, low abundance of Li metal and paucity of other constituent metallic elements used in the electrode and other factors hinder further commercialization of existing battery technology to meet the current demand\cite{ren2023comprehensive}.
-To overcome these challenges, researchers are moving towards anode-free metal-ion battery\cite{hatzell2023anode,godbole2024light} and other earth abundant active metal-ion battery such as Na, Zn etc\cite{hu2023emerging,thirupathi2023recent,zhao2023structure,nie2023recent}.
+During the past one to two decades, the materials science community has made a tremendous effort to compile the large data set of materials with different properties from multiple sources\cite{andersen2021optimade,evans2024developments,evans2021optimade} so as to provide easy access to the database repository for scientists and engineers to aid in the discovery of novel materials using artificial intelligence (AI) and machine learning (ML).
+In every domain such as material science, medical science, social science, advanced technology, etc., there is a growing demand for new high-performance, highly efficient, and robust materials.
+In recent decades, the Li-ion battery (LIB) has been used as a prominent renewable energy storage device and is dominant in all major electronic applications, from tiny watch to large battery in the EV sector and captures most of the shares in the commercial market\cite{ren2023comprehensive}.
+However, different environmentally friendly renewable energy sources (solar, wind, etc.) and their utilization demand the need for higher density and highly durable energy storage materials.
+The high manufacturing cost, low abundance of Li metal and the paucity of other constituent metallic elements used in the electrode, and other factors hinder the further commercialization of existing battery technology to meet the current demand\cite{ren2023comprehensive}.
+To overcome these challenges, researchers are moving towards anode-free metal ion batteries\cite{hatzell2023anode,godbole2024light} and other earth abundant active metal ion batteries such as Na, Zn, etc.\cite{hu2023emerging,thirupathi2023recent,zhao2023structure,nie2023recent}.